vx68k/redirect.js/README.md

 # Description

-The `redirect.js` script redirects modern browsers to another location without any server configuration.
+The `redirect.js` script redirects modern web browsers to another location without any server configuration.
+It is *not a script for Node.js* but for web browsers.

 [![(License)](https://img.shields.io/badge/license-MIT-blue.svg)][MIT]